Reasor's 17 Oklahoma grocery stores bought by Texas company; will continue under same name

 A family-owned grocery chain rooted in the Tulsa area for close to 60 years has a new owner.

-Brookshire Grocery Co., based in Tyler, Texas, has agreed to acquire Reasor's 17 grocery stores in Oklahoma.
-The Oklahoma chain will continue to operate uninterrupted under the Reasor's name following the transaction, which is expected to close in the first quarter of 2022.
+Brookshire Grocery Co., based in Tyler, Texas, has agreed to acquire all 17 Reasor’s locations.
+The Oklahoma chain will continue to operate uninterrupted under the Reasor’s name following the transaction, which is expected to close in the first quarter of 2022.

 The sales price was not disclosed.